Frequently Asked Questions

 All DIY Print Shop® kits are fully packed with premium, affordable, easy-to-use, screen printing tools - all DIY Print Shop products are designed & manufactured by screen printers, in Brooklyn New York, and Washington State - for more information about us and the DIY Print Shop® story checkout our About Page

 We love Questions!
-Leave a message on Live Chat and/or contact page
+Send a message via our contact page or email us at Success@ryonet.com

 To help save the planet, the physical DVD has been removed from all kits.

-Note: To be even more eco-friendly, we are phasing the DVDs out.
-You can watch the entire video on our website: here The video shows how to use all of our kits, so you may need to fast-forward to get to the kit you purchased.
+The video instructs you on how to use all of our kits, so you may need to fast-forward to get to the kit you purchased!

 Multi-Color Screen Printing Using the 1-Color Press